stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/configuring-multitenant-network-isolation.md

       - ^system:serviceaccount:kube-*
 ```

-Bill has added a new label `tenant/network-restriction: "true"` for tenant projects, now Tenant-Operator will add that label in all projects of tenants.
+Bill has added a new label `tenant-network-policy: "true"` for tenant projects, now Tenant-Operator will add that label in all projects of tenants.

 Finally Bill creates a `TemplateGroupInstance` which will deploy the network policies using the newly created project label and template.